Patient Discovery

 Dividing the Onboarding

 Since syncing to the EHR was possible, some of the data gathered in the onboarding was not necessary.
-Splitting the onboarding into demographics and appointment related questions helped improve patient retention and decrease patient drop offs since.
+Splitting the onboarding into demographics and appointment related questions helped improve patient retention and decrease patient drop offs.

 At first we belived that simplicity was going to win the day, tests proved us wrong.
 All these showed beside boring and unfinished, that there was no hierarchy, and that users didn't know what to do next.